Why Agencies Must Shift to a Solution-Based Monetization System

 Many early engagement steps—scoping, kickoff meetings, discovery—were originally created to help the agency get organized, gather inputs, and reduce risk.
 But when these steps are redesigned to create explicit client-side value, everything changes.

-A traditional kickoff, for instance, clarifies roles, timelines, and expectations.
+A traditional kickoff clarifies roles, timelines, and expectations.
 Those benefits accrue mainly to the agency.
 In our work, we teach firms to flip that logic.
-A kickoff becomes a Success Workshop—a session that aligns client teams, clarifies measurement, mitigates risk, prepares stakeholders, enables scenario planning, and allows for rapid AI-assisted prototyping.
+A kickoff becomes a Success Workshop: a session that aligns client teams, clarifies measurement, mitigates risk, prepares stakeholders, enables scenario planning, and allows for rapid AI-assisted prototyping.
 The agency still gets everything it needs operationally, but now the client experiences tangible value up front.

 The same dynamic applies to discovery.
 Traditional discovery helps the agency get its bearings.
-But when you reshape it around client value—into something like a strategic diagnostic—the dynamic flips.
-A diagnostic, by contrast, helps the client make decisions.
+When reshaped around client value—into a strategic diagnostic—the dynamic flips.
+A diagnostic helps the client make decisions.
 It clarifies what’s working, what’s at risk, what choices must be made, and the consequences of inaction.
-Clients perceive this as value.
-“Discovery” feels like paying the agency to learn their business.
+“Discovery” feels like paying the agency to learn the client’s business.
+A diagnostic feels like insight.

 A recent example illustrates the point.
 A PR firm spent significant time coaching clients on becoming more “talk-worthy” before any paid execution work began.
-They saw this as preparatory work for the retainer.
-But this was strategic advisory—high-value work clients needed to succeed.
+They viewed it as preparatory work for the retainer.
+In reality, it was strategic advisory—high-value work clients needed to succeed.
 Once formalized as its own productized solution, clients recognized its value and willingly paid for it.

 How to Quantify a Solution’s Value

-Under a Solution-Based Commercial OS™, price is anchored in four factors that mirror how executives evaluate strategic investments.
-These factors create a structured way to assess value before any pricing model is applied.
+Under a Solution-Based Monetization System™, price is anchored in four factors that mirror how executives evaluate strategic investments.
+These factors create a disciplined way to assess value before any pricing structure is applied—and they inform every monetization decision that follows.

 1. Distinct expertise and unique qualifications

-In practice, the question is simple: Does this assignment require specialized expertise your firm is uniquely qualified to provide, or could it be delivered just as easily by another firm?
-The more singular the expertise, the greater the pricing leverage.
+In practice, the question is simple: does this assignment require specialized expertise your firm is uniquely qualified to provide, or could it be delivered just as easily by another firm?
+The more refined the expertise, the greater the pricing leverage.

 2. Proven effectiveness